abol4671/pfsense-analytics/README.md

 https://raw.githubusercontent.com/lephisto/pfsense-analytics/master/pfsense_content_pack/graylog3/pfanalytics.json

-Once it's uploaded, press the Install button.
+Once it's uploaded, press the Install button (If you get an error Go To System -> Grok Patterns and filter for COMMONAPACHELOG and delete.
+Try installing again.).
 If everthing went well it should look like:

 ![dpi1](https://raw.githubusercontent.com/lephisto/pfsense-analytics/master/screenshots/contentpack.png)